-The proposed budget includes the creation of a new Office of Youth Services to coordinate community based prevention, intervention, and diversion services in collaboration with the Community Safety Initiative and Prince William County Schools.
-Services will be provided to disconnected and low-, moderate-, and at-risk youth in the juvenile justice system in the county.
+The budget includes the creation of a new Office of Youth Services to coordinate community-based prevention, intervention, and diversion services in collaboration with the County's Community Safety Initiative and Prince William County Schools.
+Services will be provided to disconnected and low-, moderate-, and at-risk youth.
 This office was created in response to the Juvenile Justice Improvement Project Report accepted by the BOCS in December 2021.